Skip to content

 Every suite is executed in the Dialogflow CX session so you can test not only your NLU but also a conversation itself.

-All the commands that you have available in the cxcli to execute the NLU profiler are located down the cxcli profile-nlu command.
+All of the commands that are available in cxcli to execute the NLU profiler are located within the cxcli profile-nlu subcommand.

 Reference

 It is important to know which suites and tests you can build.
-Because of that, you can find the entire reference in the Reference page.
+Because of that, you can find the entire reference on the Reference page.
 Suites and test are defined as yaml files.

 The cxcli has a command that allows you to run these suites from your terminal or from your CI pipelines.

-To execute a suite, you have to run the cxcli profile-nlu execute command.
+To execute a suite, you can run the cxcli profile-nlu execute command.
 For the usage, please refer to this page.

 Examples